mapmeld/postgis-erbil/step-1/README.md

 This is a demo of geospatial data and a PostGIS-powered API which are useful for different projects.

 Where did we get this data?
-How does PostGIS respond so quickly?
-Why use PostGIS instead of a standard Postgres/MySQL db?
+How does PostGIS respond so much faster than running in the browser?
+Why use PostGIS instead of a standard Postgres or MySQL db?

-The public database has a read-only js:erb user, so you can do SELECT and JOIN but not CREATE TABLE or DROP TABLE.
+The cloud database has a read-only js:erb user, so you can do SELECT and JOIN but not INSERT, DELETE, UPDATE, CREATE TABLE, or DROP TABLE.

 ### Learnings

 - Is your computer set up to run a NodeJS server and database?
 - What are your PostgreSQL connection parameters?
 - Concept of Connection and Cursor objects
-- Read-only user js:erb for this tutorial (see /messy and /messy2)
+- Read-only user js:erb for this tutorial (see /messy and /messy2 routes)
 - Responding in JSON format